Dynamics of scrape-off layer filaments in detached conditions: Filament evolution

-As the viscosity closure is decreasing with increasing size, the impact of the neutrals is increasing.
+As the vorticity sink provided by viscosity is decreasing with increasing size, the impact of the neutrals is increasing.
 For the $\delta_\perp=20$\,mm filament, the neutrals contribution is roughly $\frac{1}{60}$ of the viscosity contribution, while in the $\delta_\perp=40$\,mm case the the neutrals have nearly doubled their impact, and the neutrals contribution is about $\frac{1}{20}$ of the viscosity contribution.

 In the full model, the filaments of 14\,mm and larger are faster in the detached condition than in attached conditions.
-This is expected, as small filaments are not influenced by sheath currents, and the increased viscosity, resulting from the higher density in detached state will thus reduce the velocity the filament achieves.
+This is expected, as small filaments are not influenced by sheath currents, and the increased viscosity, $\mu_\omega\propto n T^{-\frac 1 2}$ as mentioned in eq.~\eqref{eq:mu}, resulting from the higher density in detached state will thus reduce the velocity the filament achieves.
 For large filaments, the suppression of sheath currents is much more important and the effect of viscosity is weaker, thus they are faster in detached conditions.
 In the case without viscosity, the filaments of all sizes, down to 5\,mm are faster in the detached condition than in the attached case.
-This indicates that even for 5\,mm filaments, in the absence of perpendicular viscosity, parallel dynamics plays a role, as a significant part of the vorticity is advected towards the target.
+This indicates that even for 5\,mm filaments, in the absence of perpendicular viscosity, parallel dynamics plays a role, as a significant part of the vorticity drive is advected towards the target.
 In the low resistivity, attached case, sheath currents provide a monopole contribution, and the $E\times B$ term causes a significant contribution to the vorticity sink.
 In the high resistivity case, the $E\times B$ contribution is significantly reduced.
 In that case parallel advection and diffusion are preventing further acceleration of the filament.
 Therefore in the absence of viscosity, even the small filaments are influenced by the sheath conditions, thus filaments of all sizes achieve higher velocities in detached conditions, where sheath effects are suppressed.

-The full model as well as the no viscosity model, shows a higher increase in velocity with detachment for larger filaments.
+The full model as well as the no viscosity model shows an increase in velocity with detachment for larger filaments.
 Further, the critical size $\delta^*$ increases significantly with detachment.
 Note that $\delta^*$ is defined as the perpendicular size where filaments are fastest.

 To put these results further into context, the scan has been extended to more densities, as shown in fig.~\ref{f:peakfull}